golightlyb/transdict.py/README.md

         return x[5:].casefold().replace('_', '-')

     def fromValue(self, x):
-        # how tge view transforms a value from the original dict
+        # how the view transforms a value from the original dict
+        # - raise ValueError if invalid
         return x
 ```